RakeshKakati/llm-brand-tracker-saas/CRON_SETUP_DETAILED.md

 3. You'll see it in your dashboard with status "Active"

 ### Step 4: Test the Setup
-1. Wait 5 minutes for the first run
+1. The job will run once per day at 9:00 AM UTC
 2. Go to your cron job in the dashboard
 3. Click on the job name to see execution history
-4. You should see successful runs every 5 minutes
+4. You should see one successful run per day

 ### Step 5: Verify It's Working
 1. Go to your app: **https://llm-brand-tracker-saas.vercel.app**
 2. Navigate to **"Mention History"** page
-3. Wait 5-10 minutes
-4. You should see new mention entries appearing automatically
-5. The timestamps should show recent activity
+3. After 9:00 AM UTC each day, new entries will appear automatically
+4. You can manually test the cron endpoint anytime

 ## Alternative: EasyCron Setup